-To understand well how narcissists reacts when you stop chasing them, let me first explain why people in general feel bad when someone stops loving them.
+To understand well how narcissists react when you stop chasing them, let me first explain why people in general feel bad when someone stops loving them.
 If you think that the main reason why we feel bad when someone rejects us is because we loved that person so much then you are only partially correct.

 One of the main reasons why we feel bad when someone stops loving us is our hurt ego.
 “Did I become a boring person?”
 “Am I not that good looking anymore?”
 “Did they find someone better than me?”
 These are some of the thoughts that run in the person’s head after being dumped.

 How a narcissist feels when you stop chasing them